codefresh-io/docs.codefresh.io/_docs/installation/managed-cluster.md

 %}

-#### Remove a managed cluster from the Codefresh UI
+### Remove a managed cluster from the Codefresh UI
-Remove a cluster from the runtime's list of managed clusters from the Codefresh UI.
+Remove a cluster from the Runtime's list of managed clusters from the Codefresh UI.

 > You can also remove it through the CLI.

-1. In the Codefresh UI, go to [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
+1. In the Codefresh UI, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. Select either the **Topology View** or the **List View** tabs.
 1. Do one of the following:
-    * In the Topology View, select the cluster node from the runtime it is registered to.
+    * In the Topology View, select the cluster node from the Runtime it is registered to.
-    * In the List View, select the runtime, and then select the **Managed Clusters** tab.
+    * In the List View, select the Runtime, and then select the **Managed Clusters** tab.
 1. Select the three dots next to the cluster name, and then select **Uninstall** (Topology View) or **Remove** (List View).

 {% include